SM North EDSA: History

-As more tenants and entertainment venues were added, SM North EDSA then came to be known as the mall that institutionalized the "one-stop" shopping concept in the Philippines.
-It was the first to introduce "mailing" as a pastime in the Philippines.
+As more tenants and entertainment venues were added, The SM City North EDSA then came to be known as the mall that institutionalized the "one-stop" shopping concept in the Philippines.
+It was the first to introduce "malling" as a pastime in the Philippines.
 A four-level carpark, also known as Annex 1, was constructed in February 1988.
 The lower ground floor was converted into an enclosed retail space.
 Another level was also added to the main mall.
 On July 28, 1989, a two-floor annex, also known as the original "Annex 2", was built providing more leasable space, a bowling alley, and four additional movie houses.
-The main building and the annexes were expanded with a lower ground level, and the first level of The Carpark Plaza was converted into a Cyber zone, a section reserved mainly for technology and gadget retail.
+The main building and the annexes were expanded with a lower ground level, and the first level of The Carpark Plaza was converted into a Cyberzone, a section reserved mainly for technology and gadget retail.
+It was renamed as SM City North EDSA in 2002.

 Over the years, SM North EDSA had seen many expansions and redevelopments, including the construction of Annex 3, which opened in 2006.
 On July 28, 2006, Annex 3, also known as The Block, was opened featuring a hypermarket, its flagship toy store, additional four movie theaters, retail shops, and restaurants.
 On February 8, 2007, as part of its massive redevelopment plan, the original Annex 2 was completely demolished and construction of a new building started.
 The current Annex 2 was reopened on December 12, 2008.
 In May 2009, The Sky Garden was opened to the public, featuring its linear park garden and a 1,500-seater Sky Dome.
 In 2011, the six-story structure Annex 4, known as the Northlink, was completed, housing BPO companies and retail stores.

-For two years (2014-2016), SM North EDSA was the largest solar-powered shopping mall in Southeast Asia after installing 5,760 solar panels until that record was surpassed in May 2016 by the Robinsons Star mills Pampanga in San Fernando, Pampanga.
+For two years (2014–2016), SM North EDSA was the largest solar-powered shopping mall in Southeast Asia after installing 5,760 solar panels until that record was surpassed in May 2016 by the Robinsons Starmills in San Fernando, Pampanga.
+In 2022, the mall's "City" branding was dropped, officially renaming it simply as SM North EDSA.

 SM North EDSA Complex

-Since its inception in 1985, and the construction of the original Car Park Plaza in February 1988 and the second Annex Building in July 1989, SM North EDSA Complex's current edifice within the complex are composed of the City Center, Interior Zone (including the Car Park Plaza), The Annex, The Block, The Sky Garden, The Northlink, and The North Towers.
+Since its inception in 1985, and the construction of the original Car Park Plaza in February 1988 and the second Annex Building in July 1989, SM North EDSA Complex's current edifice within the complex is composed of the City Center, Interior Zone (including the Car Park Plaza), The Annex, The Block, The Sky Garden, The Northlink, and The North Towers.
 The complex has further expanded beyond which is interconnected by a series of footbridges linked to different sides of the main mall structure.